 This is a brief introduction to explainer screens as well as a guide to turning one into a loading page for your quiz.

-Explainer screens are blank, custom pages you can add into your quiz.
+Explainer screens are blank, custom pages you can add to your quiz.
 By default, they begin with no content aside from a 'Continue' button.

 If you haven't used one already, here are some ways you can use explainer screens: